-TCHRD’S researcher Tenzin Dawa and videographer Tenzin Phuljung interviewed civilian and monastic residents in eight of the Tibetan settlement in north India.
-The regional chapters of the Tibetan Women Association’s aid have made possible for many of the stories brought forward to the attention of the public by the TCHRD.
+TCHRD’S researcher Tenzin Dawa and videographer Tenzin Phuljung interviewed civilians and monastic residents in eight of the Tibetan settlements in north India.
+The regional chapters of the Tibetan Women Association and it's aid have made it possible for many of the stories that have been brought forward to the attention of the public by the TCHRD.

 With this campaign, the TCHRD aims to build a community free of GBV crimes, the need to inform and educate all individuals about gender-based violence.
 Most importantly, they need to teach GBV prevention and promote gender equality and make services available to GBV survivors.
 To end the stigmatization of GBV survivors and to ensure that these survivors don’t fall prey to ‘victim-blaming’.

 The 1st day of the campaign takes place at Conference Hall, Hotel Norbu House, Mcleod Ganj, Dharamshala, with a screening of promotion video for five minutes and Tsering Tsomo, executive director of TCHRD welcoming the more than 30 people in attendance.
 A message clip from His Holiness the Sakya Trizin on compassion and how a woman should be treated with love and kindness.
-As far as Vajrayana is concerned, women are the symbol of wisdom and harming and mistreating women is similar to a violation of the root commitment of a practitioner peaches H.H THE Sakya Trizin.
+Women are the symbol of wisdom and harming and mistreating women is similar to a violation of the root commitment of a practitioner peaches H.H the Sakya Trizin.
 He also adds that all forms of lives are equally important and precious therefore mistreating them is uncalled for.